The Palm Beach County Luxury Seller’s Almanac (2026 Updated)

 Jupiter

 Inlet behavior and bridge timing are the first questions from a buyer's marine advisor.
-Pre-market previews through boating and golf networks are effective first moves.
+Pre-market previews through boating and golf networks work well as a first step.
 Listing windows skew late winter through early spring.
-Operational note: buyer showings frequently involve arriving by boat, which means dock presentation and approach depths are part of the first impression, not an appendix item.
+Practical note: buyer showings frequently involve arriving by boat, which means dock presentation and approach depths are part of the first impression, not an afterthought.

 Ultra-Low Density